Radial selection rule for the breathing mode of a harmonically trapped gas: Introduction

 \section{Introduction}

-The monopole (breathing) mode of a harmonically trapped, scale‑invariant gas is a precision probe of symmetry and of controlled symmetry breaking~\cite{PitaevskiiRosch1997,WernerCastin2006,Hofmann2012,TaylorRanderia2012}.
-For a two‑dimensional Fermi gas with zero‑range interactions in an isotropic harmonic trap, the breathing frequency is fixed at $2\omega$ by the $SO(2,1)$ dynamical symmetry~\cite{PitaevskiiRosch1997,WernerCastin2006,Castin2004}.
-Introducing the two‑dimensional scattering length $a_{2\mathrm{D}}$ as a short‑distance regulator breaks classical scale invariance upon quantization, producing a quantum anomaly that shifts the breathing frequency~\cite{Hofmann2012,TaylorRanderia2012,TaylorRanderia2013Erratum}.
-In realistic traps and at low dimensions, weak anharmonicity and residual anisotropy further modify the response, redistributing spectral weight around $2\omega$~\cite{Lobser2015}; experimentally, the near‑$2\omega$ mode and its anomalous shift have been observed and quantified in several 2D Fermi‑gas measurements~\cite{Vogt2012,Holten2018,Peppler2018,Murthy2019}.
+The monopole (breathing) mode of a harmonically trapped gas is a precision probe of symmetry and of controlled symmetry breaking~\cite{PitaevskiiRosch1997,WernerCastin2006,Hofmann2012,TaylorRanderia2012}.
+In any spatial dimension, an $SO(2,1)$ dynamical symmetry pins the breathing frequency of scale-invariant interactions to exactly $2\omega$~\cite{PitaevskiiRosch1997,WernerCastin2006,Castin2004,NishidaSon2007NRcft}.
+The main experimental platform for probing this symmetry and its breaking is the two-dimensional Fermi gas.
+Introducing the two-dimensional scattering length $a_{2\mathrm{D}}$ breaks classical scale invariance upon quantization---the quantum anomaly---and shifts the breathing frequency away from~$2\omega$~\cite{Olshanii2010,Hofmann2012,TaylorRanderia2012,TaylorRanderia2013Erratum,Moroz2012}.
+In realistic traps, weak anharmonicity and residual anisotropy further modify the response~\cite{Lobser2015}.
+Experimentally, the near-$2\omega$ mode and its anomalous shift have been measured in several $^6$Li experiments in quasi-two-dimensional geometries, with fractional shifts $|\delta\omega|/(2\omega)\sim 1$--$5\%$~\cite{Vogt2012,Holten2018,Peppler2018,Murthy2019}.

-Throughout we label eigenstates by $|s,q\rangle$, where $s>0$ specifies the hyperangular channel and $q=0,1,2,\dots$ is the radial quantum number (the index of the associated Laguerre polynomial); their energies are $E_{s,q}=\hbar\omega(2q+s+1)$.
-For brevity we set $Q\equiv 2q+s+1$.
-We show that contact‑weighted hyperradial overlaps within a fixed hyperangular channel admit elementary closed forms via a terminating ${}_3F_2(1)$ identity for products of Laguerre polynomials~\cite{Gasper1975,SrivastavaMavromatisAlassar2003}.
-From this single identity follow three experiment‑ready results: (i) a level‑resolved expression for the breathing‑mode shift with large‑$q$ scaling $\propto Q^{-1}$; (ii) a finite two‑intermediate‑state first‑order correction for the anomaly‑induced leaked weight with a universal $Q^{-2}$ falloff and explicit prefactors; and (iii) a fully analytic finite‑$T$ average in terms of closed sums with simple low‑ and high‑$T$ limits.
-All expressions are analytic once a single per‑channel constant $\lambda_s$ (with units of energy) is fixed at $q{=}0$; no numerics are required.